-Full proposal applications must total no more than 30 pages (double-spaced, 12-point font and exclusive of appendices).
-The 30-page limit does not include the proposal title page, a table of contents if one is included, the project summary referenced below under item two (2), and any appendices.
-Appendices should be limited to materials that directly support the main body of the proposal (e.g., detailed budget information, support letters, resumes, references, lists of data sources, and maps).
+Proposal: Proposal narrative must total no more than 20 pages (double-spaced, 12-point font).
+The 20-page limit does not include the proposal title page, a table of contents, the project summary referenced below under item two (2), and any appendices.
+Appendices should be limited to materials that directly support the main body of the proposal (e.g., detailed budget information, support letters, resumes, references, lists of data sources, and maps) and may not exceed 50 pages in length.

 Applicants should paginate their proposal and any appendices.
 Appendices may be paginated as stand alone documents (individually) or collectively.
+Applicants should present their workplan in priority order such that if less money is available than is requested the process of modifying proposals is simplified.